Gmail Multiple Inboxes

 In the left-side panel of your inbox, you'll find all your labels under the "Compose" button.
 By scrolling down to "Create New Label," I can create the various groups I'd like to bucket my different email types into.

->Personally, I enjoy organizing my inboxes based on the action related to the email.
+I enjoy organizing my inboxes based on the action related to the email.
 Some of my emails need a response, even if I can't get to them right away.
 Others are to-do list items I simply can't forget.
-The remaining emails end up being items I can store in a sectioned-off backlog to return to.
+The remaining emails end up being items I can store in a backlog to return to.

 5. With your labels created, navigate back to "Settings."

-You may not find that gear icon to get to your settings on your new screen anymore - that's because we haven't finished setting up our new inbox real estate.
+You might not find that gear icon to get to your settings on your new screen anymore - that's because we haven't finished setting up our new inbox real estate.
 For now, scroll down until you see the gear icon.
 Navigate back to your Settings, and this time click "Multiple Inboxes" in the top navigation.

 6. Now, set the labels you'd like to appear in your inboxes.